McCormick Place: Additions

 The North Building, located west of Lake Shore Drive and completed in 1986, is connected to the East Building by an enclosed pedestrian bridge.
 In contrast to the dark, flat profile of the East Building, the North Building is white (as the original building was), with twelve concrete pylons on the roof which support the roof using 72 cables.
 The HVAC system for the building is incorporated into the pylons and give the building the appearance of a rigged sailing ship.
 The North Building has approximately 600000 sqft of main exhibition space.

 The South Building, dedicated on December 12th, 1996, and designed by tvsdesign, contains more than 1 e6sqft of exhibition space.
 It more than doubled the space in the complex and made McCormick Place the largest convention center in the nation.
-The South Building was built on the former site of the McCormick Inn, a 25-story, 619-room hotel built in 1973 as part of the McCormick City complex and demolished in 1993 when ground was broken for the South Building.
+The South Building was built on the former site of the McCormick Inn, a 25-story, 619-room hotel built in 1973 as part of the McCormick City complex and demolished in 1993 when ground was broken for the South Building in May of that year.

 On August 2, 2007, McCormick Place officials opened yet another addition to the complex, the West Building, also designed by tvsdesign and costing $882 million and completed eight months ahead of schedule.
 The publicly financed West Building contains 470000 sqft of exhibit space, bringing McCormick Place's total existing exhibition space to 2.67 e6sqft.
 The West Building also has 250000 sqft of meeting space, including 61 meeting rooms, as well as a 100000 sqft ballroom, the size of a football field and one of the largest ballrooms in the world.

 McCormick Place continued to expand in October 2017 with the opening of Wintrust Arena, a 10,387-seat arena situated on Cermak Road just north of the West Building.
 The new facility hosts DePaul Blue Demons men's and women's college basketball, and the WNBA's Chicago Sky.
 The new arena boasts 22 suites, 479 club seats, and 2 VIP lounges.
 The arena is also equipped to host concerts, sporting events, meetings, and conventions in conjunction with the rest of the McCormick Place complex.
 Sporting events such as gymnastics and volleyball are also held in the McCormick Place buildings in addition to the arena.

 Archival materials are held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.
 The McCormick Place on the Lake 1971 Collection includes photographs, drawings and project files documenting its construction.

 South of the center is McCormick Place Bird Sanctuary, created in 2003.
 The northern end includes a recreated prairie, covering the roof of the center's underground carpark, and so requiring the use of shallow-rooted plants.